-Financial support through Tradesecrets (for apprentices) or through Alberta Works may be available to help you upgrade your education or get occupational training to find a better job.
+Financial support through Tradesecrets (for apprentices) or through Alberta Supports may be available to help you upgrade your education or get occupational training to find a better job.

 Financial assistance and programs through Alberta Works

-To find out if you are eligible for employment and training grants, visit Alberta Works Employment and Training Programs.
+To find out if you are eligible for employment and training grants, visit Alberta Supports Employment and Training Services Directory.
 Alberta Works also offers a wide range of training programs.
 You may be eligible programs like the ones described below.

 This Alberta Works program offers full-time and part-time training in the following areas: